 What Happens After the Biometrics Appointment?

 After you complete your biometrics screening, the biometrics officer will stamp your appointment letter.
 This stamp confirms that you attended the ASC appointment and gave your biometrics for the background check.
 Always keep this document in a safe place.
-If for some reason, USCIS loses their records of your attendance, you can show this document as proof that you did.
+If, for some reason, USCIS loses its records of your attendance, you can show this document as proof that you did.

-Then, you will wait to receive further information from USCIS.
-Depending on the form or application you submitted that required biometric information, you might need to attend an additional interview.
-These interviews are usually held at a USCIS Contact Center.
+Then, you will wait to receive further information from USCIS concerning your green card.
+Depending on the form or application you submitted that required biometric information, you might need to attend an additional green card interview.
+The green card interview is usually held at a USCIS Contact Center.

 How Long After Biometrics Will I Get My Green Card?

 After your green card interview, you might have to wait weeks or even months to officially receive your green card.
 Even if you receive approval fairly quickly, it may take a while for USCIS to process your application.